Spanier--Whitehead duality in the K(2)-local category at p=2: Spanier--Whitehead dual of tmf : first steps

-is equivariant with respect to the residual action of $\GG_2:$ on the source in the function spectrum and diagonal on $\pi_*\Sigma^{-3}E \llbracket \G/{\GG_2^1} \rrbracket .$ \end{proof} In this paper we want to identify the function spectrum $F(\dtmf, E^{h\GG_2})$ and we will do that by first understanding $F(\tmf, \eG).$ The next lemma allows us to think about the latter function spectrum as a homotopy fixed point spectrum. \begin{lemma} Let $H$ be any finite subgroup of $\GG_2.$ Then we have an equivalence
+To prove the second statement, we keep track of the action of $\GG_2/{\GG_2^1}$ at each step, starting with \eqref{eq:first-decomp}, where the action is the natural action of the group on the group ring $E_*\llbracket \G/{\GG_2^1} \rrbracket$.
+This action extends to the action on group cohomology, and on the $E_2=E_{\infty}$ page of the spectral sequence. \end{proof} In this paper we want to identify the function spectrum $F(\dtmf, E^{h\GG_2})$ and we will do that by first understanding $F(\tmf, \eG).$ The next lemma allows us to think about the latter function spectrum as a homotopy fixed point spectrum. \begin{lemma} Let $H$ be any finite subgroup of $\GG_2.$ Then we have an equivalence

 \end{lemma}

 \begin{proof} Since the $K(2)$-localization of the Tate spectrum $E^{tH}$ vanishes, the homotopy fixed point spectrum $E^{hH}$ and the homotopy orbit spectrum $E_{hH}$ are equivalent.
 The lemma then follows from the equivalences